 Making ungodly snack combinations with whatever I have in my cupboard.

 What was the biggest tantrum you had while writing it?

 I thought about giving up and throwing it all out and starting again at least 50 times, but I am glad I didn’t

 Best thing about writing your book?

 Entering into the flow state, just before completing the first draft.
 It became a true pleasure cohering the different strands of the story and feeling totally immersed in it.
 I hope I find that state again for the book I’m currently working on.
+And the worst?

 Running into dead ends of my own construction; writing some truly clunky dialogue and cringingly awful sentences; getting the names of minor characters mixed up; boring myself and then editing out the boring bits, wincing the whole way.

 Crunchy peanut butter on soft bread; or sweet corn and some butter, heated up and placed in a little dish; chips; grapes; segments of Satsuma; apples and peanut butter; peanut butter and Nutella on Ryvita; peanut butter and raisins on some celery sticks, almonds and dates, walnuts because they are meant to be good for the brain; Kit Kats both chunky and classic; hard-boiled eggs, sliced and placed on rye bread with some avocado, cherry tomatoes, cucumber and cheddar on bread; crisps and hummus, Babybels, Brie and caramelised onion spread on rye bread, Laughing Cow, Hob Knobs, Nik Naks, Freddos.

 My favourite writers and the incredible, moving novels I’ve loved, admired and found consolation and laughter in for so many years.